May 5 - July 21, 2023

 1. German Language

-- B) Upper-division composition and conversation (GER 330C or GER 379; 3 credits, 5 weekly class hours).
+- B) Upper-division composition and conversation (GER 330C or GER 379; 3 credits).
 Prerequisite: completion of GER 612 or equivalent.

 2. Germany and Europe: History — Culture (taught in English)